-- This funding is not for audit or service evaluation; - This funding is not for support with university fees; - Applications for retrospective funding of completed projects, whether self-funded or otherwise will not be supported; - Applicants must have been in continuous membership with the Society of Radiographers for a minimum of one year if funds requested are less than £5,000 and for a minimum of two years if requesting funds greater than £5,000; - Unfortunately, we are unable to fund applicants who have previously received CoRIPS funding.
-However, former awardees may perform a Co-Investigator role to the Principle Investigator.
+- This funding is not for audit or service evaluation. - This funding is not for support with university fees. - Applications for retrospective funding of completed projects, whether self-funded or otherwise will not be supported. - Applicants must have been in continuous membership with the Society of Radiographers for a minimum of one year if funds requested are less than £5,000 and for a minimum of two years if requesting funds greater than £5,000.